arvidn/libtorrent/docs/manual.rst

 invalid_request_alert
 ---------------------

 This is a debug alert that is generated by an incoming invalid piece request.
-The ``handle`` is a handle to the torrent the peer is a member of. ``ìp`` is the address of the peer and the ``request`` is the actual incoming request from the peer.
-The alert is generated as severity level ``debug``.
+``ìp`` is the address of the peer and the ``request`` is the actual incoming request from the peer.

 ::